jnovembre/BSD-QBio8/docs/index.md

     You can find instructions on how to install `R` packages in RStudio [here](https://www.youtube.com/watch?v=3RWb5U3X-T8).

 * **Other packages** After the package installs above, two more sets of the packages need to be installed using special installers within `R`.
 First, open Rstudio and in the Console type `library(remotes)`, hit Return (or Enter) and then `install_github("jdstorey/qvalue")`.
 This will install the library `qvalue` that is needed for one of the tutorials.
 Second, type `library(BiocManager)` hit Return (or Enter) and then, `BiocManager::install(c("airway","Rsamtools","Rsubread","DESeq2","vsn", "org.Hs.eg.db","GenomicFeatures", "clusterProfiler"))`.
-This should install 8 libraries that will be used for the RNAseq workshop.
+This should install the 8 libraries that will be used for the RNAseq workshop.

 * **UNIX Emulator**: If you are using Windows, you need to install a UNIX emulator.
 We suggest downloading the version control software `Git`, because it ships with a small emulator (`Git Bash`).
 Simply go to [this page](https://git-scm.com/download/win) and follow the instructions.